Fraud Blocker

 Myrtle Beach DUI Lawyer

-Driving while under the influence of drugs or alcohol (DUI) is a serious offense.
-Operating a motor vehicle while impaired puts you, your passengers, and others at risk for injury and death.
+Driving while under the influence of drugs or alcohol (DUI) is a serious offense, and if you’re facing charges, you need an experienced Myrtle Beach DUI lawyer to guide you through the process.
+Operating a motor vehicle while impaired puts you, your passengers, and others at risk of injury and death.
 Despite this, thousands of DUI arrests happen every year.

 A DUI arrest is not a conviction.
 Many of the annual DUI arrests do not lead to convictions or punishments because of the work of our Myrtle Beach DUI attorneys.
-We can ensure that you are not wrongfully accused of a DUI offense and make sure that the court hears your side of the story.
-Though drunk driving is a serious offense in Myrtle Beach, South Carolina, we can make sure that the law remains fair and just.
+We can help you so that you are not wrongfully accused of a DUI offense and make sure that the court hears your side of the story.
+Though drunk driving is a serious offense, responsible for 37 fatalities every day, in Myrtle Beach, South Carolina, we can follow the statutes fairly and justly.

 Do not try to contest a DUI defense alone.
 Individuals who attempt criminal defense without an attorney often lose their case and must face the strict DUI punishments outlined by Myrtle Beach law.
-Contact our team at Axelrod & Associates for help with your case.
+Contact our team at Axelrod & Associates, P.A., for help with your case.

 Experienced Myrtle Beach, SC DUI Lawyer